omidarmat/onLearn/sql.md

 GROUP BY user_id;
 ```

-The `GROUP BY` keyword, your database will take a look all the rows that you have selected.
+With the `GROUP BY` keyword, your database will take a look all the rows that you have selected.
 Here we have selected all the rows of the comments table.
 It will now try to find all the unique values for `user_id` and it will create a separate row in an imaginary table.
 The database will then take each of the rows from the selected table and assign it to a different group row based upon that row's `user_id`.

 It is extremely important to remember that in this imaginary grouped table, you can only select the `user_id` column which is the `GROUP BY` argument in the query above.
 If you want to select columns related to the comments table inside the new imaginary grouped table, you must use aggregate functions.

 ### Aggregates

 The goal of aggregation is to take a set of rows and somehow calculate a single value out of them.
-Calculating 'most', 'least', 'greatest', 'average', etc. you are probably going to need to use aggragation.
+If you are going to calculate 'most', 'least', 'greatest', 'average', etc. you are probably going to need to use aggragation.
 This is done by using the **aggregate functions**.

 Here are some different aggregate functions that we can use: